Project Off Track? How to Decide Whether to Replan, Restart, or Stop

 Use this checklist to selectively focus on actions that will fix the root causes and allow you to make the right decision about the future of the project.

-This step converts your decision into practical execution changes.
+This step translates your decision into practical changes in execution.
 Clarity of action matters more than speed of action.
+Projects succeed when everyone understands not only what is changing, but why it is changing.

 Reset it clearly: